 - Closest Airport: Juan Santamaría International Airport in San Jose.
 The journey to reach Tortuguero from here can take 5 or more hours on land and water.
 Flights are also available via charter planes and Costa Rica national airlines.

-- Can’t-Miss Attractions: Make sure to book a night tour to watch giant turtles come ashore to lay their eggs.
+- Can’t-Miss Attractions: Make sure to book a night tour to watch giants turtles come ashore to lay their eggs.

 - Hot Activities: Boat or kayak up the canals and bring your binoculars.
 Zip line above the incredible landscape.